 Along the trail there are many suitable streams for gathering drinking water.

-You will have a chance to see Grey, Orca and Humpback Whales, seals and sea lions and small fish feeding close to shore.
+You can spot Gray, Orca and Humpback Whales, seals and sea lions and small fish feeding close to shore.
 Eagles are quite common and check out our West Coast Bird list for other possible bird sightings.